advimman/lama/README.md

 Clone the repo:
 `git clone https://github.com/saic-mdal/lama.git`

-There are three enviroment options:
+There are three options of environment:

 1. Python virtualenv: